internetarchive/fatcat/notes/auth.md

   public infrastructure.
 - having webface generate macaroons itself

+Will probably eventually need to support multiple logins per editor account.
+Shouldn't be too hard, but will require additional API endpoints (POST with `editor_id` included, DELETE to remove, etc).

+On mobile folks might not be signed in to as many accounts, or it might be annoying to enter long/secure passwords (eg, to login to github).
+Could get around this with "login via token via QR code" with long/unlimited expiry.
+Might make more sense to support google OIDC as my guess is that many (most?) people have a google account logged in on their phone.

 ## Implementation Notes

 To start, using the `loginpass` python library to handle logins, which is built